Books for Holiday Giving or Winter Reading

 Book cover of "Native Son."

 Another way to engage a friend with a gift that doesn’t shout, “I think there is something wrong with you and this book will fix your racism,” is to give them a novel.
 There is scientific evidence that novels can help us develop empathy.
 And without empathy for people we don’t know, it is difficult to overcome prejudices about them.
 Richard Wright’s “Native Son” opened my eyes when I read it in the 1960s.
-Even though the novel is set in the 1930s in Chicago, it is impossible not to be drawn into the desperate and tragic life of the main character, Bigger Thomas, and in the process to empathize with him.
+Even though the novel is set in 1930s Chicago, it is impossible not to be drawn into the desperate and tragic life of the main character, Bigger Thomas, and, in the process, to empathize with him.
 (Recommended by Ken Bedell.)

 Book cover for "The Nickel Boys."

-The Nickel Boys” by Colson Whitehead is based on a true story of horrors at a now-defunct reform school/camp in Tallahassee, Florida, in the 1960s.
+“The Nickel Boys” by Colson Whitehead is based on a true story of horrors at a now-defunct reform school/camp in Tallahassee, Florida, in the 1960s.
 The story puts the main character, Elwood, in the context of a society defined by racism.
-(Recommended by Forest Preston III, friend of Ending Racism USA.)
+(Recommended by Forest Preston.)

 "Beloved" book cover.